johnnyrichard/awesomekling.github.io/_posts/2020-4-27-Smarter-C++-inlining-with-attribute-flatten.md

 ## Manual inlining with `__attribute__((always_inline))`

 However, sometimes *you* know some code is **hot** and the compiler has no idea.
 This is usually when `__attribute__((always_inline))` comes in.
-If you add this attribute to a function, that function will now be inlined wherever it is called, even when the compiler would normally have dismissed it as too large or otherwise unsuitable.
+If you add this attribute to a function, that function will now be inlined wherever it is called, even when the compiler would normally have dismissed it as too large. *(Note that there are exceptions to this, and some functions cannot be inlined.)*

 Here's a contrived example of a very common scenario in larger codebases: